 Justice Fred A. Blanche Memorial Scholarship This endowed scholarship was established in memory of Justice Fred A. Blanche by his former law clerks.
-The scholarship is awarded to a student based on academic achievement and financial need. and be respected by both classmates and faculty for legal ability.
+The scholarship is awarded to a student based on academic achievement and financial need.

-Sidney M. and Carol Anne Blitzer Scholarship This endowed scholarship is given to a second or third year student who ranks academically in the top 10% of their class.
+Sidney M. and Carol Anne Blitzer Scholarship This endowed scholarship is given to a second or third year student who ranks academically in the top 10% of his/her class.
 The student must possess integrity and be respected by both classmates and faculty for legal ability.